Devonshire House Preparatory School

-Devonshire House preparatory school is a co-educational independent IAPS day school for children from 2 to 11 for girls and to 13 for boys.
+Devonshire House preparatory school is a co-educational independent IAPS day school for children from 2 to 13 for girls and boys.
 The school is based in four large Victorian houses in Hampstead.
 The school currently has about 640 pupils.

 History

 Devonshire House was established in 1989 by Michael Loveridge with his family.
 Mrs Stephanie Piper was appointed as the headmistress in September 2011 and was previously headmistress of King's House School, Richmond.

-One of the school's buildings, 69 Fitzjohn's Avenue, was previously the premises of the Queen's House School, an independent day school for girls aged between 9 and 18 established in 1947.
+One of the school's buildings, 69 Fitzjohns Avenue, was previously the premises of the Queen's House School, an independent day school for girls aged between 9 and 18 established in 1947.
 The house at 4 Arkwright Road was the former residence of Francis William Topham (1808–1877), a painter and one of Charles Dickens' illustrators.

 Operation

 The school is divided into four age groups.
-From age 2, pupils are taught at the Oak Tree Nursery in Arkwright Road which is rated outstanding in all categories in its 2017 ISI report.
-Pre-reception and Reception pupils are taught at 4 Arkwright Road.
-At 5+, pupils move to the Junior School which is based at 69 Fitzjohn's Avenue.
-Finally the pupils move at 8+ into the Senior School based at 2 and 6 Arkwright Road.
-Boys leave at 13+ and girls generally leave the school at age 11+ although they can stay until 13+.
+From age 2 to age 4, pupils are taught at the Nursery School at 6 and 4 Arkwright Road which is rated outstanding in all categories in its 2017 ISI report.
+At 4+, pupils move to the Lower School which is based at 69 Fitzjohns Avenue.
+Pupils move at 7+ into the Middle School based at 2 and 4 Arkwright Road.
+Finally, at 10+ (Year 6), pupils learn at the Upper School until they are 13 years of age.
+Pupils leave at 11+ or 13+.
+The school provides preparation for both exams.
 The school is noted for the excellence of its pastoral care and the preparation and quality of high quality food.

 Devonshire House is one of a large number of schools in the area (see list of schools in Hampstead) which has contributed to school-run traffic congestion in Hampstead.